 \subsection{Inhomogeneous Helmholtz Equation and Poisson Equation}

-We adopt the Darcy Flow setup introduced in DiffusionPDE~\cite{huang2024diffusionpde} and the dataset is released from FNO \cite{li2020fno}.
+We adopt the setup introduced in DiffusionPDE~\cite{huang2024diffusionpde}, with the dataset released by FNO \cite{li2020fno}.
 For completeness, we describe the generation process here.
 As a special case of the inhomogeneous Helmholtz equation, the Poisson equation is obtained by setting $k = 0$:

 Here, $a(c)$ is a piecewise constant forcing function.
-The $(u, a)$ is jointly modeled by diffusion model.
+The pair $(u, a)$ is jointly modeled by the diffusion model.